Exciton Superfluidity in 2D Heterostructures from First Principles: The importance of material specific screening: Results

 In Fig.~\ref{fig:gap-analytic} we present the gap equation results with a fixed intrinsic permittivity $\epsilon^i_M=2$ and in Fig.~\ref{fig:gap-qeh} the same results with \emph{ab initio} intrinsic screening.
 As explained in Section \ref{sec:gap}, we have only considered materials with direct interlayer bandgaps in our superfluidity calculations, which means that only 136 out of the 336 different bilayer combinations are included in this final part of the study.

 Fig.~\ref{fig:deltamax-analytic} and \ref{fig:deltamax-qeh} show the maximum values of the $\mathbf{k}$-dependent superfluid gap in Eq.~\eqref{eq:gap}, ($\Delta = \mathrm{max}(\Delta_\mathbf{k})$) for different particle densities while Fig.~\ref{fig:condfrac-analytic} and \ref{fig:condfrac-qeh} show the condensate fractions, Eq.~\eqref{eq:condfrac}.
 The in-plane densities are the number of electrons/holes per area and they are assumed equal for the two layers.
 We measure the "superfluidity performance" of the bilayers with the cutoff density, $n_\text{cutoff}$, which is the maximal density for which $\Delta$ is positive.
 In other words, the cutoff density is the density beyond which superfluidity is killed \cite{Nilsson2021}.
-The superfluid transition temperature ($T^{\mathrm{KT}}$) can be estimated from the cutoff density, $n_\text{cutoff}$, as
+In 2D the superfluid transition is of Berezinskii-Kosterlitz-Thouless type \cite{kosterlitz1973}, and the corresponding transition temperature ($T^{\mathrm{BKT}}$) can be estimated from the cutoff density \cite{saberi2020}, $n_\text{cutoff}$, as

 where $g_s$ and $g_v$ are the spin and valley degeneracy factors.
 Thus, high cutoff densities also imply high transition temperatures.
 It should be noted that we neglect the frequency dependence of the dynamical screening in all calculations.
 A suggestion for treating the dynamical screening in a consistent manner is found in Ref. \cite{Nilsson2021}, where the authors show that neglecting the frequency dependence yields a systematic underestimation of the cut-off densities.
 However, this treatment is not feasible for our large-scale calculations and therefore our calculations give lower limits to the cut-off densities.